-Not to be outdone by wearables from likes of Asus, Motorola, and even Pebble, Apple has a brand-new smartwatch to beat back the encroaching competition: the Apple Watch Series 2.
+Not to be outdone by wearables from the likes of Asus, Motorola, and even Pebble, Apple has a brand-new smartwatch to beat back the encroaching competition: the Apple Watch Series 2.
 It may not look all that different from last year’s Apple Watch, but the biggest changes are under the hood.

-The aesthetics are a bit different than other models of Apple Watch.
-Most noticeable is a specially perforated band that Apple described as “light,” breathable,” and “lightweight.”
+The aesthetics are a bit different than other models of the Apple Watch.
+Most noticeable is a specially perforated band that Apple describes as “light,” breathable,” and “lightweight.”
 And on the software side, the interface is “distraction free” — a shortcut takes you straight to run tracking, and basic metrics like calorie count and steps are a tap away.
 “It’s just what you need at a glance,” said Edwards.
 “It’s simple, fun, and easy to use.”

 “Motivations” on the Watch Nike+ encourage you to remain active throughout the week, as do regular updates on your friends’ and families’ latest workouts.
 And there’s an element of peer pressure: Apple and Nike will hold coordinated events involving users around the world.
 The first, “Just Do It Sundays,” will coordinate a weekly fitness activity.